 Yoga of any kind is more than just completing postures and stilling your mind in the context of a classroom.
 Yoga is a process that requires influence from every aspect of your life.
 No practice of yoga requires this kind of devotion like Bhakti Vinyasa yoga.
-Bhakti Vinyasa yoga combines the devotion and gratitude associated with Bhakti and the flow of breathing associated with Vinyasa to create a style of yoga that is both physically and spiritually intense.
+Bhakti Vinyasa yoga combines elements of Bhakti and Vinyasa yoga to create a physically and spiritually intense style of yoga.
+Bhakti includes devotion and gratitude, and Vinyasa focuses on the flow of breathing.

 What is Bhakti Vinyasa?